 Another thing we need to pay attention is how we deal with human waste and the trash we leave behind.

 This article will provide some useful suggestions for waste management when bugging out, but also for when bugging in.

 Recommended reading: Tracking techniques learned from our ancestors.

-- Event that triggers the bugging out signal
+- The event that triggers the bugging out signal

 - Initial movement

 - Cache point (I have some supplies there, will go there only if needed)